mviereck/x11docker/README.md

  - Some of these options have dependencies on host and/or in image.
    Compare [wiki: feature dependencies](https://github.com/mviereck/x11docker/wiki/Dependencies#dependencies-of-feature-options).
  - For often used option combinations you can make shortcuts with [option `--preset`](#option---preset).

-### Backend docker, podman or nerdctl
-x11docker supports container tools [Docker](https://en.wikipedia.org/wiki/Docker_(software)), [podman](http://docs.podman.io/en/latest/)
-and [nerdctl](https://github.com/containerd/nerdctl) with option `--backend=BACKEND` in rootful and rootless mode.
- - By default x11docker tries to run `docker`.
-Alternatively set option `--backend=podman` or `--backend=nerdctl`.
- - Test status:
-   - x11docker was devolped with rootful `docker`, this is well tested.
-   - Basically tested is `podman`, rootless and rootful.
-   - Barely tested are rootless `docker` and `nerdctl` in rootless and rootful mode.
- - For rootless mode `podman` is recommended.
-   - Only `podman` allows option `--home` in rootless mode yet.
-   - Only `podman` provides useful file ownerships with option `--share` in rootless mode yet.
- - For rootful mode `docker` or `podman` are recommended.
- - `nerdctl` has some limitations because it supports only a subset of `docker` cli options yet.
-   - To allow most of x11docker options with `nerdctl` please provide a container command additional to the image name.
- - To switch between rootless or rootful mode of `podman` and `nerdctl` just use (or leave) `sudo` or set (or leave) option `--pw`.
- - For [rootless docker](https://docs.docker.com/engine/security/rootless/) set environment variable `DOCKER_HOST` accordingly.

 ### Choice of X servers and Wayland compositors
 If no X server option is specified, x11docker automatically chooses one depending on installed [dependencies](#dependencies) and on given or missing options `--desktop`, `--gpu` and `--wayland`.
 Most recommended are `nxagent` and `Xephyr`.